johan-st/collection/README.md

 # jTool

-This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app) and [Elm Bootstrap](http://elm-bootstrap.info).
+This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).